Misuse of Computers

 Respect for intellectual labor and creativity is vital to academic discourse and enterprise.
 This principle applies to works of all authors and publishers in all media.
 It encompasses respect for the right to acknowledgment, right to privacy, and right to determine the form, manner, and terms of publication and distribution.
 Because electronic information is volatile and easily reproduced, respect for the work and personal expression of others is especially critical in computer environments.
 Violations of authorial integrity, including plagiarism, invasion of privacy, unauthorized access, and trade secret and copyright violations may be grounds for sanctions against members of the academic community.

-Students, faculty, and staff should also be aware that some types of computer abuse (notably intentional damage, unauthorized alteration or access to computer systems) are also violations of Minnesota and federal criminal codes, as is the unauthorized reproduction of copyrighted materials.
+Students, faculty, and staff should also be aware that some types of computer abuse (notably intentional damage, unauthorized alteration or access to computer systems) are also violations of Minnesota and federal criminal codes, as is the unauthorized reproduction of copyrighted software.

 Use of St. Olaf computers and network resources is a privilege granted only to those who use these systems responsibly.
 This policy applies to students, faculty, and staff.
 Students suspected of abusing computers and network resources at St. Olaf will be referred to the Dean of Students for disciplinary action.
-Such actions may involve review by an appropriate branch of the St. Olaf Judicial System (Student Judicial Council, College Judiciary, administrative hearings, or Honor Council), direct action by the Dean of Students, or referral to state or federal authorities.
+Such actions may involve review by an appropriate branch of the St. Olaf Judicial System (College Judiciary, administrative hearings, or Honor Council), direct action by the Dean of Students, or referral to state or federal authorities.
 Penalties may include fines, suspension or revocation of computing and networking privileges, academic probation, or dismissal.
 Faculty suspected of abusing computers and network resources at St. Olaf will be referred to the Dean of the College for appropriate action.
 Staff suspected of abusing computers and network systems at St. Olaf will be referred to their supervisor for appropriate action.